 For completing the payment, React Native developers can create a Firebase cloud function (or any other backend server) and execute it using REST calls from your app.
 This function will interact with the Stripe server and successfully complete the payment.
 The sub-steps involved in this process are as follows:

 - Create a Firebase project and cloud functions.

 - In the appinstall Firebase tools.

 - Connect your React Native development environment to the Firebase console.

 - Developing a Firebase function for making payment requests.
-This function accepts request object from the app, then sends the request of payment to the Stripe server and returns the response from Stripe to the application.
+This function accepts the request object from the app, then sends the request of payment to the Stripe server and returns the response from Stripe to the application.

 - Testing the Firebase Function internally using firebase serve, as external API calls are allowed by Firebase only for paid accounts.